How it worksPricing

 Class Collaboration.
 Study groups can share, edit, and build flashcard sets together.
 The collaborative features are well-suited for group study sessions.

 Progress Tracking.
 Basic analytics show your study time, cards reviewed, and performance trends.
-While not as detailed as StudyPDF's analytics, it provides useful insights.
+While not as detailed as StudyPDF's per-concept mastery view, it provides useful insights.

 Multi-Format Cards.
 Support for text, images, and audio on cards provides flexibility in card creation.